ncsa/Nightingale_real/docs/source/user_guide/accessing/index.rst

 One-Time Setup
 ~~~~~~~~~~~~~~~

-Complete these one-time steps to set up the connection.
+Before logging in to Nightingale, complete these one-time steps to set up the connection.

 .. tabs::